Seguaz/seguaz-main/README.md

 ## 🚀 About

 Professional portfolio website showcasing web development services and technical skills.
-Built with modern web technologies and featuring stunning animations and effects.
+Built with modern web technologies and featuring stunning animations, optimized for performance and SEO.

 ## ✨ Features